grant516/BetaEclipseGame/README.md

 ## How to Download the Game

-## Classes and Functions for the game
+## Classes and Functions for the Game
 actor.py
 	player
 	enemies